rehierl/node-tree-outliner/3-basic-design/3-5-2-sectioning-nodes.md

 That is, because if a non-empty section has no subsections, then it contains at least one inactive node that is strictly associated with it.
-If a non-empty section contains subsections, then such a parent section will (also) strictly contain the sectioning nodes of one or more subsections.
+If a non-empty section contains subsections, then such a parent section will (also) contain the strictly associated sectioning nodes of its immediate subsections.

 **CLARIFICATION**
 The very first node of a section always is strictly associated with it.
 Put